jasper1378/i3neostatus/doc/backlight/README.md

 ## More information
 - Although the blocklet is update once a second, the `interval` is set to `persist` rather than `1` for performance reasons (no need to re-fetch environment variables each time).
 - The blocklet will also be updated if it receives a `SIGUSR1` signal.
 Note that signal should be sent to the blocklet itself, not `i3blocks`.
-- If `light` is not installed, the blocklet will switch into non-functioning mode.
-However if `light` is installed but no backlight controller is found `%brightness` will be set to `0%`.

 ## Bonus
 The following can be inserted into your `i3` config to enable changing your backlight brightness via keybinds while automatically sending `SIGUSR1` to the blocklet to update it.